-In Spain, the general regime governing liability for defective products is established in Royal Legislative Decree 1/2007, of 16 November, which approves the consolidated text of the General Law on the Protection of Consumers and Users and other complementary regulations ("RLD 1/2007").
+In Spain, the general regime governing liability for defective products was established in the Royal Legislative Decree 1/2007, of 16 November 2007, which approved the consolidated text of the General Law on the Protection of Consumers and Users and other complementary regulations ("RLD 1/2007").
 Articles 128 to 146 of RLD 1/2007, both inclusive, set the main rules on product liability in Spain.

 The general regime for product liability set forth in RLD 1/2007 is mainly of a strict nature (see question 1.3).
-Under this regime, the "producer" of a defective product will be liable for any damage caused by death or by personal injuries, and/or any damage to, or destruction of, any item of property other than the defective product itself, provided that the item of property is of a type ordinarily intended for private use or consumption and was used by the injured person mainly for his own private use or consumption.
-It will be on the claimant to prove that the product was defective, that damage occurred and that there was a causal link between the defective product and the damage suffered.
+Under this regime, the "producer" of a defective product will be liable for any damage caused through death or personal injuries, and/or any damage to, or destruction of, any item of property other than the defective product itself, provided that the item of property is of a type ordinarily intended for private use or consumption, and was used by the injured person mainly for their own private use or consumption.
+It will be on the claimant to prove that the product was defective, that damage occurred, and that there was a causal link between the defective product and the damage suffered.